Coronavirus: Four new cases in North, Irish airlines suspend flights

 All four are adults.
 One case involved recent travel from Northern Italy.
 Three can be traced to a previously reported case that involved recent travel to Northern Italy.

 Three newly discovered cases of coronavirus were reported on Monday evening.
-The three new cases included females from the west and south of the country in close contact with cases and a female healthcare worker from the south in close contact with a patient.
+The three new cases included females from the west and south of the country who had been in close contact with prior cases and a female healthcare worker from the south who was in close contact with a patient.

-This afternoon Ryanair and Aer Lingus said they were suspending all flights to and from and within Italy following the decision of the Italian government to lock down the entire country to contain the spread of coronavirus virus.
+This afternoon, Ryanair and Aer Lingus said they were suspending all flights to and from and within Italy following the decision of the Italian government to lock down the entire country to contain the spread of coronavirus.

 Ryanair said the suspension of internal flights would come into force at midnight.